rcherrueau/execo/doc/userguide.rst

      'host_rewrite_func': host_rewrite_func,
      }

-Note also that configuring default_oarsh_oarcp_params to bypass oarsh/oarcp and directly connect to port 6667 will save you from many problems such as high number of open pty as well as impossibility to kill oarsh / oarcp processes (due to it running sudoed)
+by directly connect to port 6667, it will save you from many problems such as high number of open pty as well as impossibility to kill oarsh / oarcp processes (due to it running sudoed)

 Processes and actions factories
 -------------------------------